apache/druid/docs/content/querying/sql.md

 versions of Druid will support pushing down limits using the native GroupBy query type as well.
 If you notice that adding a limit doesn't change performance very much, then it's likely that Druid didn't push down the limit for your query.

+The "UNION ALL" operator can be used to fuse multiple queries together.
+Their results will be concatenated, and each query will run separately, back to back (not in parallel).
+Druid does not currently support "UNION" without "ALL".

 Add "EXPLAIN PLAN FOR" to the beginning of any query to see how it would be run as a native Druid query.
 In this case, the query will not actually be executed.